Driving the REST API

 bca-web exposes the same analysis primitives over HTTP.
 Use it when the consumer is a long-running service (an editor plugin, CI worker, or web app) that should not pay the cost of spawning the CLI per file.

 For the full endpoint reference, see Rest API.
 The recipes below show practical end-to-end calls with curl.
+Every endpoint is mounted under the /v1 prefix; the old unprefixed paths were removed at the 2.0 release (#637) and now return 404.

 Start the server